Reef Aquariums And LED Lighting

 What To Look For When Selecting An LED Light For A Reef Aquarium?

 When it comes to growing coral (or hosting any living specimen in your tank), you need a light that will sustain life.
-These days, most made-for-aquarium LED lights have way more light output than you’ll need.
+These days, most made-for-aquarium LED lights will have way more light output than you’ll need.

 Enough light, but not too much

 You’ll want to be careful that you don’t provide too much light as you get used to your LED setup.
-Coral can adapt to periods of low light, and could survive for weeks even if they were being underlit.
+Coral can adapt to periods of low light and could survive for weeks even if they were being underlit.
 Too much light will roast them–it can kill them in just a few days.

 Make sure you check the PAR output on the LED lights.
 Most of the LED lights you’ll come across will feature a dimming option, letting you adjust PAR intensity in your tank.

 Programmability, customizability, and spectrum options